devahsanabdullah/devahsanabdullah/README.md

 ### Hey there, I'm Ahsan Abdullah 👋

-## I am a Coding Maniac, WordPress and Full Stack Web Developer (MERN).
+## I am a Coding Maniac, Web 3.0 and Full Stack Web Developer (MERN).

-- 🔭 I’m currently working on WorsdPress and Full Stack Web Development using MERN.
+- 🔭 I’m currently working on web 3.0 and Full Stack Web Development using MERN.
 - 👯 I’m improving my problem solving skills on HackerRank and LeetCode.

 ## 🤝🏻 &nbsp;Connect with Me